 Subdomain & custom domain

-The three domain options
+The two domain options

 TermWhat it meansTypical exampleBest fit